Monday, November 30, 2015

 The French Revolution is usually explained as due to archaic systems of land ownership, taxation and government finance, plus exceptionally poor harvests, the cost of aid to American revolutionaries, the extravagance and short-sightedness of the royal court and new ideas.

-That evolution leads in France to stronger monarchy, which contains the new interests; to associating nobles with the gods of mythology; to "Wars of Religion," that pit popular masses against entrepreneurs who challenge traditional protections.
+• "Wars of Religion," that pit popular masses against entrepreneurs who challenge traditional protections.

-Pillage of la Folie-Titon [Réveillon] on Fbg.
+Pillage de a Folie-Titon [Réveillon] au Fbg.
 Saint-Antoine, April 28 1789, anonymous, end 18th century / zoom

-Similar establishments: A company with 300 employees in what is now the 13th; several plants north of the Saint-Denis gate, one of which has 800 workers; manufactories in Orleans and Rouen... .
+Similar establishments: A company with 300 employees in what is now the 13th; plants north of the Saint-Denis gate, one of which has 800 workers; manufactories in Orleans and Rouen... .

 -- In the 13th: